-The student is aware of federal, state, municipal, and school laws and regulations and adheres to the ASCA or ACA code of ethics, legal mandates, and district policies as it relates to the work they are doing as a school counselor.
+The student is aware of federal, state, municipal, and school laws and regulations and adheres to the ethical practices, regulations, and laws (federal, state, and school) as it relates to the work they are doing as a school counselor.

-The student models the skills necessary for effective career counseling, as it relates to the student(s) they are working with.
+The student models the skills necessary for effective career and college counseling, including the knowledge of associated resources.